 Auli is a ski destination located in Chamoli district in Uttarakhand.It is one of the less explored hill stations.
 Here skiing is a major pastime.
 It proves to be a perfect venue for the daring.
 If you are an adventure freak, then winter is the best time to visit.
 Skiing is perfect in the period from late November to late March.
 The Garhwal Mandal Vikas Nigam conducts 7-day and 15-day courses for both amateurs and advanced learners from December to March.

 Mylapore better known as Thirumayilai is a cultural hub of Tamil Nadu.
 It is one of the oldest residences.
 It is the home of the musical organizations.
 December is mainly focused on arranging numerous musical concerts called Kacheri.
 The artists mainly perform Carnatic music.
 Those who love music can visit The Parthasarathi Swami Sabha during the winter holidays.
 Apart from music Mylapore offers famous eateries like Rayars Mess, Sri Karpagambal Kabali Sweet Stall (for its pagodas), Kalathy News Mart (Rose Milk), Mami Tiffen Shop.

 4. Devikulam, Kerala

 Devikulam is a small hill station in Kerala.
 It lies a little ahead of Munnar.
 This place is mainly famous for The Sita Devi Lake.
 This lake contains minerals.
 A large number of tourists come here because of its healing power.
-If you want to spend your winter holidays in amidst of falls and tea gardens then do visit Devikulam.
-Other places of attraction include Pallivasal Falls, Thoovanam Falls, Tea and Spice plantations etc. If you want to spend your winter holiday in amidst of falls and tea gardens then do visit Devikulam.
+Other places of attraction include Pallivasal Falls, Thoovanam Falls, Tea and Spice plantations etc. If you want to spend your winter holiday in the midst of the falls and tea gardens then do visit Devikulam.

 5. Chitrakote falls, Chattisgarh